drhelius/grpc-demo/README.md

 The relationships between the services look like this:

+The demo can be setup using Istio or without using it.

-Three deployment methods are provided for demonstration purposes:
+Three deployment methods are provided for demonstration purposes, you are not expected to use them all at once:

 - Helm Chart
 - OpenShift Template
 - Kubernetes Operator

-Note that, for simplicity, the operator is provided for deploying the services without Istio.
+Note that, for simplicity, the operator is only provided for deploying the demo microservices without Istio.

 ## 2 - Writing gRPC services in Go